BlueByteSystemsInc/PDMShell/src/CHECKIN.md

 ﻿---
-description: Performs a check-in operation on a specified file or many files.
+description: Checks in one file or multiple files found by search.
 title: CHECKIN Command Documentation | PDMShell | SOLIDWORKS PDM
 ---